 Treatment of temporomandibular joint disorder: Medical treatment, stress reduction, physical therapy, changing bad habits affecting the joint system, mouth guards, relaxation, occlusal adjustment, occlusal reconstruction with dental restorations, orthodontic treatment,...
 Importantly, patients with temporomandibular joint disorder need regular check-ups as directed by the doctor for the best monitoring and treatment.

-- Medical treatment: Pain relievers and anti-inflammatory drugs such as NSAIDs or neuroleptic drugs can be used to control pain.
+- Medical treatment: Pain relievers and anti-inflammatory drugs such as NSAIDs or neurotrophic medications may be used to control pain.

 - Botox injections: Help reduce muscle stiffness and acute pain.
 This is only a symptomatic treatment and needs to be repeated every 3 to 6 months.